Do you charge for an initial visit?

 Why do you evaluate patients so young?

 The purpose of early evaluation is to inform and observe, rather than to start treatment.
-At this early age, the eventual needs can be more easily identified and discussed.
-A small percentage of this young group may need some form of intervention.
-We’ll evaluate habits and discuss general bite considerations.
-If necessary, an observation schedule is arranged.
+We’ll evaluate eruption sequence, habits and discuss general bite considerations.
+A small percentage of young children may need some form of intervention.
+If necessary, we’ll arrange a recall and observation schedule.

 What are the health benefits of wearing braces?

-Orthodontics helps to improve the comfort of the bite, make it easier to brush and floss your teeth for good dental health, and many times helps to balance the facial musculature.
-The positive self-esteem benefits are immeasurable.
+Orthodontics helps to improve the comfort of the bite, make it easier to brush and floss your teeth for good dental health, and helps balance the facial musculature.
+The positive self-esteem benefits of a great smile are immeasurable.

 How long will the first visit take?